StevenSteel7/cryptoMessenger/README.md

-# ryptoMessenger: Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher
+# CryptoMessenger: Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher

 This is a repository for a End to End encrypted Messenger app: Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher.